OpenChatGit/OpenChat/README.md

 ## Creating Custom Plugins

-OpenChat has a powerful plugin system.
-Create custom plugins to extend functionality:
+OpenChat exposes a plugin API that allows you to extend message processing, rendering, tooling, and storage.
+The example below shows the minimal structure of a message processor:

 ```typescript
 import type { MessageProcessorPlugin } from './plugins/types'